-Acknowledgements

-The authors are grateful for helpful comments and suggestions from Robert I. Webb, Heejin Yang, Jungmu Kim, and the members of the Sungkyunkwan University (SKKU) Economic Research Institute (ERI).
+Acknowledgements: The authors are grateful for helpful comments and suggestions from Robert I. Webb, Jungmu Kim, and the members of the Sungkyunkwan University (SKKU) Economic Research Institute (ERI).
+We thank Seunghee Lee and Heejin Yang for excellent research assistance.
 This work was supported by the National Research Foundation of Korea Grant funded by the Korean Government (NRF-2014S1A5B8060964).